SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 ### Connections
-- demonstrate the theory of connections
-- TODO: reference to where nodal network modeling originated?
-- thru variables sum
-- across variables are equal
-- Question: does the across variable have to be velocity?
-Could it be any other derivative?

 To define a connection in ModelingToolkit.jl we use the `@connector` macro and specify the *through* variable with `connect = Flow`

 ```@example l1